 “If malleable cast iron is heated above its critical temperature, approximately 1700℉ (925℃), the carbon will recombine with the iron, transforming back into white cast iron.“L. Jeffus “Welding Principles and Applications” (8th Edition, p.668)

-So, black iron fittings are not good to weld because the heat of welding will change its characteristics.
+So, black iron fittings are not good to weld because the heat of welding will change their characteristics.
 The fittings become brittle and prone to cracking.

 Brazing, or braze welding at a temperature under 1700℉ is a good way to join iron fittings with black steel pipe.